warriorstar-orion/Paradise/docs/mapping/guide.md

     - Subtypes only intended to be used on ruin maps should be contained within an .dm file with a name corresponding to that map within `code\modules\ruins`.
 This is so in the event that the map is removed, that subtype will be removed at the same time as well to minimize leftover/unused data within the repo.
   - When not using StrongDMM (which handles the following automatically) please attempt to clean out any dirty variables that may be contained within items you alter through var-editing.
 For example changing the `pixel_x` variable from 23 to 0 will leave a dirty record in the map's code of `pixel_x = 0`.
   - Areas should **never** be var-edited on a map.
 All areas of a single type, altered instance or not, are considered the same area within the code, and editing their variables on a map can lead to issues with powernets and event subsystems which are difficult to debug.
-  - Unless they require custom placement, when placing the following items use the relevant "[direction] bump" instance, as it has predefined pixel offsets and directions that are standardised: APC, Air alarm, Fire alarm, station intercom, newscaster, extinguisher cabient, light switches.
+  - Unless they require custom placement, when placing the following items use the relevant directional mapper, as it has predefined pixel offsets and directions that are standardised: APC, Air alarm, Fire alarm, station intercom, newscaster, extinguisher cabient, light switches.

 - If you are making non-minor edits to an area or room, (non-minor being anything more than moving a few objects or fixing small bugs) then you should ensure the entire area/room is updated to meet these standards.